 - His Excellency Werner Franz Wnendt, Ambassador of the Federal Republic of Germany to Canada

-- His Excellency George L. Marcantonatos, Ambassador of Greece to Canada
+- His Excellency Gian Lorenzo Cornado, Ambassador of the Italian Republic to Canada

-- His Excellency Gian Lorenzo Cornado, Ambassador of Italy to Canada
+- His Excellency George Marcantonatos, Ambassador of the Hellenic Republic to Canada

 Olympus: The Greco-Roman Collections of Berlin is the first major exhibition of classical antiquities in Manitoba in over half a century.
 The WAG is one of only two venues in North America to present this monumental show of ancient Greek and Roman art dating from the 7th century BC to the 2nd century AD, through a partnership with the Staatliche Museen zu Berlin (National Museums in Berlin).
 When it comes to classical art, it doesn’t get much better than this!